umccr/libica/openapi/docs/v2/docs/ProjectApi.md

 Update a project.

-Fields which can be updated: - shortDescription - projectInformation - billingMode - dataSharingEnabled - tags - storageBundle - metaDataModel
+Fields which can be updated: - shortDescription - projectInformation - billingMode - dataSharingEnabled - tags - storageBundle - metaDataModel - analysisPriority

 ### Example